 Get Rid of the Subject Hierarchy

-It’s already proven to be a problem in a lot of ways.
 It completely denigrates the interests people have, sometimes prohibiting people from practicing skills they’d otherwise want to improve (arts and music, for example) because they’re discouraged from engaging with them.
 There are a lot of people who assume they’re “not good” at things because they aren’t accessible; there are a bunch of people who aren’t happy in their lives because they were pushed away from things they love in order to pursue fields that “have more job opportunities.”
-There are numbers of people who did study in tech-focused fields and are unemployed, underemployed, or suffering through unnecessary crunch to finish an entirely unnecessary product “on-time.”
+There are so many people who studied in tech-focused fields and are unemployed, underemployed, or suffering through unnecessary crunch just to finish an entirely unnecessary product “on-time.”

-It’s also created whole fields of people who cannot understand the social implications of their field (see: every single capitalist tech dork), which has led to a lot of genuinely harmful technology being developed or technology being used to really hurt people (including students).
+This hyper-focus on certain subjects has also created whole fields of people who are unfamiliar with social implications of their field, leading to a lot of genuinely harmful technology that has been developed or technology being used to really hurt people (including students).

-The fix here is pretty obvious: We need to stop assuming one subject is more important than another and realise that they’re all connected and none of them are “the best.”
-They’re all necessary, they’re all useful, and it’s impossible to separate them.
+The fix here is pretty obvious: Stop assuming one subject is more important than another and realise that they’re all connected, None of them are “better than another.”
+They’re all necessary; they’re all useful.
+It’s impossible to separate them.

-But it’s also one of the hardest to fix because the easiest way to do this is to get rid of capitalism.
+But it’s also one of the hardest to fix.

 Reclaim Homeschooling from the Right